NFL bubble watch: 32 veterans who could be cut before Week 1

 Quarterback Brett Hundley

 How could a quarterback go from starting nine games last season to possibly out of a job -- even as a backup?
-For starters, he could fail to throw a single touchdown at home while throwing seven interceptions in those games.
+For starters, he could fail to throw for a single touchdown at home while throwing seven interceptions in those games.
 Yes, Hundley kept the Packers' playoff hopes alive (barely) while Aaron Rodgers recovered from his broken collarbone, but by trading this offseason for former Browns starter DeShone Kizer, the Packers sent the message that Hundley's performance wasn't good enough after spending three years in their system. -- Rob Demovsky

 Minnesota Vikings